 As a partner of someone with long term disability and mother of 3 young children, I have a very genuine and unique perspective of how difficult and challenging life can be.
 At the time, it was difficult finding the right support and balance in my life as a wife, mother, friend, working woman, and budding entrepreneur.

-Although my husband is fiercely independent, he is also very much dependent on me as a result of his disability.
+Although my late husband was fiercely independent, he was also very much dependent on me as a result of his disability.
 In these circumstances and in trying to have a balanced life, I became aware that it was quite easy to lose sight of my focus and life's direction, lack the motivation or ability to work towards my own goals and dreams.
 I also realised how possible it was to be resentful and angry.

 So, I am using this platform to highlight my story and personal mission which is aimed at supporting people in similar positions like myself.

-In 1998, my husband was diagnosed with Spino-cerebellar Ataxia (SCA7).
-When I met my husband, he was in very good health.
+In 1998, Chris was diagnosed with Spino-cerebellar Ataxia (SCA7).
+When I met Chris, he was in very good health.
 He could roller blade, dance (we used to go Salsa dancing), drive and do all things any able-bodied person could do.

 While I was struggling and dealing with these challenges, I quickly realised that if I didn’t do something and take responsibility for my situation, I was going to feel depressed, overwhelmed and that nothing will change.
 For me, taking responsibility didn’t mean the situation was my fault, but that the outcome of the situation is.
 I needed to control and manage the best outcomes for my family and I.